miseeger/NBean/README.md

 var exists = Api.Hive.Exists("propImLookingFor")
 ```

 The only implemented usage of the `Hive` is to set and get the current User information.
-This makes those (and any other) information available in any Observer and Plugin that's loaded into the API.
+This makes this (and any other) information available for any Observer and Plugin that's loaded into the API.
+But this is not explicitly limited to Observers and Plugins.
+The information shared by the Hive can be accessed from any place in code where the API instance (holding the Hive information) is accessible from.